nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 Clients MUST read the list by sending an HTTP GET to the server's service endpoint.
 The server MUST return a 200 OK response with a JSON object containing:
 - `entries` REQUIRED.
-MUST contain a JSON array with zero or more presentations.
+MUST contain a JSON object with a mapping of timestamp (as string) to presentation.
-- `tag` REQUIRED.
-MUST be a JSON string referring to the last entry.
-The tag is an opaque value; the client SHOULD NOT derive any meaning from it.
+- `timestamp` REQUIRED.
+MUST be a JSON integer equal to the timestamp of the last presentation.

+The timestamp definition used here is a lamport clock, which is a monotonically increasing integer.

-The `tag` query parameter MAY be used by the client to request a delta next time it reads the list.
+The `timestamp` query parameter MAY be used by the client to request a delta next time it reads the list.
+The server SHOULD return the presentations with a timestamp greater than the provided value.
+The server MUST return the latest `timestamp` value based on its internal state.
-If no `tag` query parameter is provided, the server MUST return the full list.
+If the query parameter is not provided, the server MUST return the full list.
+If based on the timestamp the server has no new presentations it returns an empty list for the `entries` object.
 Servers MUST only return the latest (valid) presentation per credential subject.

 Example:

 ``http request
-GET /list?tag=510 HTTP/1.1
+GET /list?timestamp=6 HTTP/1.1
 Content-Type: application/json

 {
-  "entries": [
+  "entries": {
-    "ey1234.etc.etc",
-    "ey5678.etc.etc"
-  ],
-  "tag": "515",
+    "7": "ey1234..."
   }
+  "timestamp": 7
+}
 ``

 Clients MUST validate each presentation in the list as specified in section 4.
 If a presentation is valid, the client uses it in its system.
 If a presentation is not valid, it MUST be rejected.
 If one or more presentations are not valid, it SHOULD NOT reject the other presentations.
+Clients SHOULD update the `timestamp` value based on the value of the return object.

 ### 3.3 List pruning

-To only keep valid presentations on the list, servers MUST remove presentations whose `exp` (expiration) time has passed from the list.
+To only keep valid presentations on the list, servers and clients MUST remove presentations whose `exp` (expiration) time has passed from the list.

 Clients that wish to retain their presence on the list MUST submit a new registration before the current entry's `exp` time has passed (once a day, for instance).

-Servers SHOULD remove presentations which contain credentials that have been revoked.

 ### 3.4 Retracting presentations